Planning Permission Palaver

 Bexley Council's Reasons: Relevant text from Bexley Council's planning permission refusal letter...

 Point 1: The Back Alley: Yes, we do have a back alley at the bottom of the garden, and it is wide enough for a car.
 Nobody actually drives down it, as it is overgrown.
 It has, in recent times, been used at the Plantation Road end for parking by my nextdoor neighbour who, at the time of the Council's visit, had two cars parked on it, one of which was SORN.
 The Council say that our construction would "obstruct visibility of a vehicle entering Plantation Road from the private road."
-I think they mean my neighbour's car (and he has just moved).
+They mean my neighbour's parked car.
+In fact, he has now just moved.
+Bexley Council make it sound like our back alley is busy highway, with a continuous string of traffic driving into Plantation Road.
+However, we are just talking about the one car that was parking there.

 It's Everywhere!
-However, Plantation Road is a quiet little no-through road.
+Plantation Road is a very quiet no-through road.
 Living in the real world, it's a fact of life that there are many examples of this 'obstructed visibility" everywhere.
-Places that are in fact far, far busier with both traffic and pedestrians, such as Crayford High Street.
+Places that are in far busier with both traffic and pedestrians, such as Crayford High Street.
 People are expected to cope, use their common sense and drive sensibly.
-Yes, we can actually do that!
-When we're 'allowed' to!
+Yes, we can actually do that, when we're 'allowed' to!
+Unfortunately Bexley Council's control-freak mentality, which defies common sense (and democracy), rears its ugly head everywhere, to the obvious inconvenience and detriment of society and the ordinary people that have to pay for it!

 Howbury Field, Slade Green - Before